 With a schedule of 3-4 lessons per week, you'll likely be ready to fly solo after a couple of months, and you will be on track to get your pilot's license about 4-5 months after beginning your training.

-Below is a cost estimate that shows approximately how much you can expect to spend during the course of attaining your Private Pilot's license.
-This estimate is based on a realistic amount of hours of flight time, instead of the FAA's minimum of 40 hours.
-Very few people are able to become a proficient pilot in so few hours, so the below estimate is based on an extra 10 hours of flight time, which we have found to be more realistic.
-Also included is an estimate of the other costs that come up along the way while getting your Private Pilot's license.
+Below is a cost estimate that shows an estimate of how much you might spend during the course of attaining your Private Pilot's license.
+This estimate is based on 10 more hours of flight time than the minimum, instead of the FAA's minimum of 40 hours.
+Very few people are able to become a proficient pilot in the FAA's minimum number of hours.
+The national average is around 70 - 80 hours of flight time.
+We'll provide an estimate of a good-case scenario where the student is able to train regularly and makes good steady progress throughout training.
+Also included in the below estimate are some of the other costs that come up along the way while getting your Private Pilot's license.

 Airplane rental for 50 hours Instruction for 70 hours